element-hq/ems-docs/src/integrations/ems-Slack-Bridge.md

 ## Initiate a DM with a Slack user from Matrix

-- Message the Slack bot user on Matrix
+- Message the Slack bot user on Matrix.
 - Say `login`
 - Follow the OAuth2 URL to get puppeted to the right Slack instance
 - Click a Slack user in Matrix and DM as normal